CleanTalk/csharp-antispam/README.md

 csharp-antispam
 ===============

-CleanTalk service API for C#.
-It is invisible protection from spam, no captchas, no puzzles, no animals, and no math.
+# CleanTalk C# Anti-Spam

+Invisible spam protection for C# web apps — no CAPTCHA, no puzzles.
+CleanTalk offers a lightweight **spam filter** and **form protection** middleware that works in the background, allowing developers to focus on features — not spam fixes.

 ## Actual API documentation